AmishaGuruprasad/CodeGenie/README.md

 ---
 # 🌐 Availability
- **CodeGenie** is freely available as an open-source Visual Studio Code extension and can be run locally without any paid services.
+ **CodeGenie** is freely available as an open-source Visual Studio Code extension and can be run locally without any paid services if the user wants to run everything locally others can download from extension store.

  - **GitHub Repository:** [DeepSeek-Coder](https://github.com/deepseek-ai/DeepSeek-Coder)